 - Instant Ice: Just Add Cold!

 - Names to Run Away from Really Fast

 - Revenge: She fights the Asian to get revenge for her love, Baldo, if you killed him in battle.

 Real name Span Corkilneipha.
 The youngest of the Eight Generals along with Salishuan the Spy, he's a bratty and passionate boy who craves for battle.
 He uses thunder-imbued needles when fighting, and strikes at lightning speeds, hence his nickname.

 Tropes associated with Span Corkilneipha:

-) he infiltrated Dolphan as the Church's High Priest, waiting for an opportunity to wreck havoc in the country with the bombings he loves so much.
+Turns out he infiltrated Dolphan as the Church's High Priest, waiting for an opportunity to wreck havoc in the country with the bombings he loves so much.
 He attempts to do so near the end of the game.
-Depending on if the Asian gets to know about the conspiration and manages to thwart it, or not, this will have tremendous effects on several girls' storylines
+Depending on if the Asian gets to know about the conspiration and manages to thwart it, or not, this will have tremendous effects on several girls' storylines.